learn-co-curriculum/dsc-tuning-decision-trees/README.md

 By contrast, the values of model parameters are derived via training as we have seen previously.
 Different model training algorithms require different hyperparameters, some simple algorithms (such as ordinary least squares regression) require none.
 Given these hyperparameters, the training algorithm learns the parameters from the data.
 For instance, Lasso is an algorithm that adds a regularization hyperparameter to ordinary least squares regression, which has to be set before estimating the parameters through the training algorithm.

-In this lesson we'll look at these sorts of optimizations in the context of decision trees and see how these can effect the predictive performance as well the computational complexity of the tree.
+In this lesson, we'll look at these sorts of optimizations in the context of decision trees and see how these can affect the predictive performance as well as the computational complexity of the tree.

 ## Tree pruning

 Now that we know how to grow a decision tree using Python and scikit-learn, let's move on and practice __optimizing__ a classifier.
-We can tweak a few parameters to the decision tree algorithm before the actual learning takes place.
+We can tweak a few parameters in the decision tree algorithm before the actual learning takes place.

 A decision tree, grown beyond a certain level of complexity leads to overfitting.
-If we grow our tree and carry on using poor predictors which don't have any impact on the accuracy, we will eventually a) slow down the learning,  and b) cause overfitting.
+If we grow our tree and carry on using poor predictors that don't have any impact on the accuracy, we will eventually a) slow down the learning, and b) cause overfitting.
 Different tree pruning parameters can adjust the amount of overfitting or underfitting in order to optimize for increased accuracy, precision, and/or recall.

 > __This process of trimming decision trees to optimize the learning process is called "tree pruning".__